trulacgc-tcnetwork/validator.tcnetwork.io/restake/README.md

   }
 ```

-**Note**: Note that REStake requires a node with indexing enabled and minimum gas prices matching the `networks.json` gas price (or your local override).
+**Note**: Note that ReStake requires a node with indexing enabled and minimum gas prices matching the `networks.json` gas price (or your local override).

 ## 4. Submiting your operator